walissonwaal/walissonwaal/README.md

 </div>

 <!--Intro start-->
-- 🔭 I'm currently working as a Fullstack Developer at @Bemobi and on a personal SaaS project
+- 🔭 I'm currently working as a Software Engineer at @Bemobi for ISPs and on a personal SaaS project

 - 🌱 I'm currently studying **English** and **AWS**